Summer Online | Course Listing

 * COMM 215 - Interpersonal Communication, (3 hours) Liberal Arts

 Principles, application of interpersonal skills in the context of friendships and families.
 Includes personal and relational awareness, person perception, verbal and nonverbal communication, relational development, and gender communication.

-Examines a variety of research-validated content-area learning strategies, self-advocacy strategies and process strategies for use in inclusive classrooms in the middle grades (grades 5-9).
-Students will research, read, review, critique and develop a variety of instructional strategies for use with middle-grade learners (with and without disabilities) across multiple content areas.
-According to New York State teacher certification requirements (8/2015), graduates who are granted an Initial Teaching Certificate from New York State and who complete six credits of middle-grades coursework with a C or better may be able to extend their teaching certificate to include the middle grades through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.
+Examines the cognitive and social development of children birth to second grade and explores a range of developmentally responsive pedagogies that help young children to grow, learn and develop through meaningful, integrated, interdisciplinary learning experiences.
+Intended for Education major juniors, seniors and post-grads.
+According to New York State teacher certification requirements (8/2015), graduates granted an Initial Teaching Certificate from New York State who complete 6 credits of middle-grades coursework with a C or better may be able to extend their teaching certificate to include the middle grades through the Individual Evaluation for Additional Classroom Teaching Certificate pathway.

 Introduction to the study and enjoyment of classical masterpieces in music: recordings, outside biographical readings, reports on current musical events.

 MUS 250 – Music in Christian Perspective: An Introduction (2 hours) Liberal Arts